Andes: Irrigation

 In unirrigated land, pasture is the most common type of land use.
-In the rainy season (summer), part of the rangeland is used for cropping (mainly potatoes, barley, broad beans and wheat).
+In the rainy season (summer), part of the rangeland is used for cropping (mainly potatoes, barley, broad beans, and wheat).

-Irrigation is helpful in advancing the sowing data of the summer crops which guarantees an early yield in the period of food shortage.
+Irrigation is helpful in advancing the sowing data of the summer crops, which guarantees an early yield in periods of food shortage.
 Also, by early sowing, maize can be cultivated higher up in the mountains (up to 3800 m).
 In addition, it makes cropping in the dry season (winter) possible and allows the cultivation of frost-resistant vegetable crops like onion and carrot.

 Mining

 The Andes rose to fame for their mineral wealth during the Spanish conquest of South America.
 Although Andean Amerindian peoples crafted ceremonial jewelry of gold and other metals, the mineralizations of the Andes were first mined on a large scale after the Spanish arrival.
 Potosí in present-day Bolivia and Cerro de Pasco in Peru were among the principal mines of the Spanish Empire in the New World.
 Río de la Plata and Argentina derive their names from the silver of Potosí.

 Currently, mining in the Andes of Chile and Peru places these countries as the first and second major producers of copper in the world.
-Peru also contains the 4th largest goldmine in the world: the Yanacocha.
-The Bolivian Andes produce principally tin although historically silver mining had a huge impact on the economy of 17th century Europe.
+Peru also contains the 4th-largest goldmine in the world: the Yanacocha.
+The Bolivian Andes principally produce tin, although historically silver mining had a huge impact on the economy of 17th-century Europe.
+In Chile in the higher portions of the Andes there are only mining districs dominated by large-scale mining, while medium and small-scale mining is more common at lower altitudes.
+For mines in the high Andes there are logistical difficulties in the use of sea water, in addition to increased probabilities of extreme weather events that may disrupt water supply.
+The gold deposits of the El Indio Gold Belt tend to lie along the Argentina–Chile border and next to or below glaciers and gold mining there have thus issues relating to the bi-nationality and their environmental impacts on glaciers.

+Mining in the cold conditions in the Andes pose also difficult conditions for outdoor workers such as pallaqueras and for the batteries of electrified machinery.